 Alternative 1 - 25 year Floodplain.
-A review of the RP indicates the considered action includes elevation and flood proofing measures that may introduce new visual elements and/or modifications to NRHP-listed or eligible built-environment resources.
+A review of the NED plan indicates the considered action includes elevation and flood proofing measures that may introduce new visual elements and/or modifications to NRHP-listed or eligible built-environment resources.
 Those measures may directly affect both known and undocumented above-ground historic properties (e.g., standing structures and historic districts; see: Section 2.8.6.1), in a manner that may diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
-In addition, the RP includes ground disturbing activities (e.g., access, staging, foundation work, utility relocations and hardening) within the project footprint that may directly affect known and undocumented NRHP-listed or eligible archeological resources in a manner that may diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
+In addition, the NED plan includes ground disturbing activities (e.g., access, staging, foundation work, utility relocations and hardening) within the project footprint that may directly affect known and undocumented NRHP-listed or eligible archeological resources in a manner that may diminish the integrity's location, design, setting, materials, workmanship, feeling, or association, design, setting, setting, or association.
+In addition work, utility relocations and hardening) within the project footprint that may directly affect known and undocumented NRHP-listed or eligible archeological resources in a manner that may diminish the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.

-A review of the RP also indicates the considered action includes measures that may indirectly result in the introduction of new visual elements and/or modifications to the viewshed and overall visual landscape of known and previously undocumented cultural resources that may be listed or eligible for the NRHP.
+A review of the NED plan also indicates the considered action includes measures that may indirectly result in the introduction of new visual elements and/or modifications to the viewshed and overall visual landscape of known and previously undocumented cultural resources that may be listed or eligible for the NRHP.
 Those resources potentially include historic structures, NRHDs, NHLs, other built-environment resources (see: Section 2.8.6.1), and/or Traditional Cultural Properties (TCP).
 Effects would occur through the introduction of elements that are inconsistent with the historic or cultural character of these resources in a way that may indirectly diminish the visual integrity of the property's setting, feeling, or association and/or cause changes to the integrity of feeling or character associated with a historic property or TCP.

-Alternative 2 - 50 year Floodplain.
-The direct, indirect, and cumulative impacts to historic, cultural, and tribal resources for the considered action would be proportionally similar to the impacts specified for Alternative 1-25 year Floodplain described above.
+Alternative 2 - 50-year Floodplain.
+The direct, indirect, and cumulative impacts to historic, cultural, and tribal resources for the considered action would be proportionally similar to the impacts specified for Alternative 1- 0.04 AEP (25-year) storm surge floodplain described above.

 Cumulative Impacts.
-Cumulative impacts to historic, cultural, and tribal resources would be the additive combination of impacts by this and other federal, state, local, and private, hurricane storm surge damage risk reduction and other structural and nonstructural projects existing and/or authorized for construction along the coast including Southwest Coastal Louisiana, Morganza to the Gulf of Mexico, and others (see: Table 1-1).
+Cumulative impacts to historic, cultural, and tribal resources would be the additive combination of impacts by this and other federal, state, local, and private, hurricane storm surge damage risk reduction and other structural and nonstructural projects existing and/or authorized for construction along the coast including Southwest Coastal Louisiana, Morganza to the Gulf of Mexico, and others (see Table 1-1).
 Activities associated with these projects have the potential to directly and/or indirectly effect existing and previously undocumented resources within the project footprints, surrounding viewsheds, and communities they occur in.